Virtuant/katacoda-scenarios/jenkins/jenkins-development-metrics/step2.md

 </project>
 ```

-Save and close the file.
+Great!
+Now, save and close the file.